pedronachtigall/denomiR/README.md

 To report bugs, to ask for help and to give any feedback, please contact **Pedro G. Nachtigall**: pedronachtigall@gmail.com

 ## Cite

+If you use denomiR in your analysis, please cite the following (which is the manuscript that denomiR was designed to be used):

+Nachtigall et al. (2022) Differences in PLA2 Constitution Distinguish the Venom of Two Endemic Brazilian Mountain Lanceheads, Bothrops cotiara and Bothrops fonsecai.
+Toxins, 14(4), 237.
+DOI:[https://doi.org/10.3390/toxins14040237](https://doi.org/10.3390/toxins14040237)